jeroentempels/BlockAndRollSolver/README.md

 builder.addBird(0,0);
 ```

 Finally we run the solver and print the moves.
+We pass the board created by the builder and the coordinate and direction of the exit.

 ```java
 Solver.solve(builder.toBoard(), 2, 2, Direction.DOWN).forEach(System.out::println);